ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 GBU Debugger creates a separate memory space where the program is being executed.
 As a result, the same address does not work when we exit the debugger.
 It also disables `ASLR` by default when it runs the program.
-Usually we need to manually disable it globally to succeed.
+Usually, we need to manually disable it globally to succeed, if we don't bypass it in our exploit.

-In general, only *a small change is required for it to work outside of `gbd`*, which could be brute forced.
+In general, only *a small address change is required for it to work outside of `gbd`*, which could be brute forced.

-However, we are going calculate the address change with the help of `pwntools`, instead of brute forcing it in this case.
+However, we are going to calculate the address change with the help of `pwntools`, instead of brute forcing it in this case.
 It is a library specifically meant for writing exploits.
-Use following `pwntools` template to overflow the program outside of `gdb`.
+Use the following `pwntools` template to overflow the program outside of `gdb`.

 You only need to replace the part with `'?'` for it to work!
-On the example, the program is compiled as 32-bit.
+In the example, the program is compiled as 32-bit.

 ```python
 from pwn import *